Dr. Maurice Hilleman: “The father of modern vaccines”

 Merck is celebrating one hundred years of Hilleman—the enduring legacy of an extraordinary man.
 Considered “the father of modern vaccines,” Dr. Maurice Hilleman would have been 100 years old on August 30th, 2019.
 To this day, his work is estimated to have saved more lives worldwide than any other medical scientist in the 20th century.

-Dr. Hilleman and colleagues at work in lab, 1960s.
+Dr. Hilleman and colleagues at work in the lab, 1960s.

 During the course of his remarkable career, Dr. Hilleman helped develop more than 40 vaccines for human and animal health, including many against childhood illnesses that were once common throughout the world.
-Although his is not a household name like Jonas Salk or Louis Pasteur, much of modern preventative medicine is based on the work Dr. Maurice Hilleman conducted during his more than 25-year career with Merck.
+Although his is not a household name like Jonas Salk or Louis Pasteur, Dr. Maurice Hilleman is responsible for much of the work against vaccine-preventable diseases, based on his research efforts that were conducted during his more than 25-year career with Merck.